MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-setup-chart-accounts.md

 ---
 title: Setting Up the Chart of Accounts| Microsoft Docs
-description: Describes how you can change the chart of accounts.
+description: You change the default accounts in the chart of accounts (COA), and you can add new accounts.
 services: project-madeira
 documentationcenter:
 author: edupont04